 This website aims to conform with the W3C Web Content Accessibility Guidelines priority 1 and 2.
 If you experience any accessibility issues, please contact us.

-If you prefer the font size on The Golden Jubilee Foundation website pages to be larger or smaller, you can control this using the functions on every page or through your browser settings.
+If you prefer the font size on The NHS Golden Jubilee website pages to be larger or smaller, you can control this using the functions on every page or through your browser settings.
 For example, if you are using Internet Explorer on a PC go to the View menu and select 'Text Size'.
 For users of Safari on the Mac go to the View menu then choose the preferred option.

 Some of our material(including leaflets and publications) is provided in the form of a PDF file.
 To view these documents through your browser you will need Adobe's Acrobat Reader software; this free software can be installed automatically for you if it is not available on your system by going to the Adobe web site.